yousefmekhlafi/PotatoDisease-simple-deployment/README.md

 # Description

 This is a deep learning classification app for detecting a potato plant disease.
-The DL algorithm classifies potato leaves into 3 different classes: healthy, early blight, late blight.
+The DL algorithm classifies potato leaves into 3 different classes: healthy, early blight or late blight.

 # Disclaimers